haslo/space4x/planets.md

 * Established when population minimum reached and influence minimum reached
 * Can only be of a type that has influence majority (free choice for ties)
-* Can be overthrown by higher influence (but that will somehow throw back the planet)
+* Can be overthrown by at least 2 higher influence (planet will not produce for 1 round)

 ## Population